Hamlabs/ArcticTracker-docs/docs/index.rst

 Arctic Tracker is an APRS tracker platform based on the ESP32S3 MCU module, a GPS, a display and a VHF/UHF transceiver module.
 Hardware prototypes were created mainly as experimental prototypes to show how we can build a tracker using affordable modules.
 The Arctic Tracker is also a IoT device capable of using WIFI and the internet when this is available: For easy configuration, for pushing APRS data, etc. It can also function as a igate.

-See http://www.hamlabs.no for some blogging about this project and on the `port to the T-TWR <http://hamlabs.no/2024/03/22/arctic-tracker-software-on-lilygo-t-twr-plus/>`_ in particular.
+See http://www.hamlabs.no for some blogging about this project.

 Main features
 -------------